MerliMartin/MerliMartin/README.md

 #### Facts
 --------------

-- :seedling: I am currently learning more about Data Science on the CodeCademy platform.
+- :seedling: I am currently learning more about Data Engineer on the CodeCademy platform.
 - :two_hearts: I seriously enjoy writing Python and SQL code.
 - :sparkles: I really like to develop myself, gain new knowledge, practice what I have learned as often as possible.